sayjeyhi/typeface-yekan/README.md

+# Easy to use byekan typeface

+> 😄 use me with npm install

-Typeface package for byekan font
+Typeface package for byekan font with [typography.js](https://github.com/KyleAMathews/typography.js)

 ```bash
 npm i -S typeface-yekan